 In her book Miriam de Vos recognized two varieties that in later revisions have not been accepted.
 One of these, var. flavandra, had erect yellow anthers and pollen and was lilac pink or salmon pink and the other, var. tetragona had purple incurved or circinal anthers with reddish-brown or orange pollen and was violet-rose to lilac pink.
 Photos below taken by Mary Sue Ittner are of plants grown from seed of the flavandra form.

 Romulea tortuosa (Licht. ex Roem. & Schult.)
 Baker grows in sandstone and clay soils and flowers winter into spring.
 It is scented and has yellow flowers with or without black marks of blotches in the throat and a distinctive corm that is flattened with a wide fan-like basal ridge.
 Leaves of this species in habitat are sometimes spirally twisted.
+Height range: 8-10 cm.
 The first two photographs by Mary Sue Ittner and Bob Rutemoeller were taken in the Komsberg September 2006.
 The third was seen near Middelpos.
 The fourth photo was taken by Cameron McMaster on the Sutherland Road in the Roggeveld September 2011.
 The last photo from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok.

 Romulea tortuosa ssp. aurea (Klatt) M.P.de Vos is buttercup-yellow to almost cadmium-orange without dark marks and with the upper part of the segments paler yellow.
 In northern California it flowered December to January.
 Photos by Mary Sue Ittner, Bob Rutemoeller, Alan Horstmann, and Carl Frederick.

-The form that used to be known as R. tortuosa ssp. tortuosa generally has dark blotches or veins in the throat and sometimes is a darker yellow towards the base.
+The form that used to be known as Romulea tortuosa ssp. tortuosa generally has dark blotches or veins in the throat and sometimes is a darker yellow towards the base.
 Photos were taken by Mary Sue Ittner of the flowers and the obliquely flattened corms with a wide fan-like basal ridge.
 Corms pictured (one of bottom and one of top or corm) on a 1 cm grid.

-And still more taken near Middelpos in the Roggeveld in September 2006.
-The first two by Bob Rutemoeller are a close up of a flower with a pollinator and a picture of the beautiful back markings on the petals and the last one taken at the same time by Mary Sue Ittner shows flowering in habitat with annual daisies.
-The last picture which we suspect might have been taken at the same time by Alan Horstmann shows this species blooming with Romulea subfistulosa.
+Photos from Bob Rutemoeller and Mary Sue Ittner were taken near Middelpos in the Roggeveld in September 2006.
+The first two by Bob Rutemoeller are a close up of a flower with a pollinator and a picture of the beautiful back markings on the petals.
+In the fifth photo, there is a flower of Moraea ciliata.
+The last one shows flowering in habitat with annual daisies.

 Romulea vinacea M.P.de Vos grows in sandy soils in the Northwest Cape (Pakhuis Pass) and flowers in August.
 It has pale blue violet flowers opening only for a few hours late in the day.
 The flowers are marked with violet veins and sometimes violet blotches in the throat.
 The outer tepals are shiny and plum or wine colored on the back.
+Height range: 25-35 cm.
 Photos by Alan Horstmann.

 Romulea vlokii M.P.de Vos grows in wet sands, renosterveld and fynbos on the coastal and inland mountains from Montagu to the Swartberg and Kammanassie Mountains.
 Plants are 25 to 35 cm high with 3 to 5 narrowly four grooved narrow leaves and pink flowers with blue to purple lines around the yellow to orange cup.
 It flowers in late winter to spring.
 It is sometimes confused with Romulea cruciata, but this species has bracts that are strongly mottled and lined with dark markings.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.